mistupv/rev-erlang/README.md

 # Reversible Erlang

-An implementation of the reversible semantics for Erlang.
+An implementation of a reversible semantics for Erlang.

-### Dependencies
+## Dependencies

-This tool does not have any dependencies, but it uses [wx](http://erlang.org/doc/apps/wx/chapter.html), the Erlang binding of wxWidgets, that is now included in Erlang/OTP.
+This project uses [wx](http://erlang.org/doc/apps/wx/chapter.html), the Erlang binding of wxWidgets.

-If you have any problem running this application, please make sure that you are using an upgraded version of Erlang/OTP (the tool has been tested with Erlang/OTP 18).
+Therefore, you might have to [build Erlang/OTP with wxWidgets](http://erlang.org/doc/installation_guide/INSTALL.html#Advanced-configuration-and-build-of-ErlangOTP_Building_Building-with-wxErlang) if you did not in the past, but we recommend you to try to compile and execute the application first.

-### How to use
+## How to use

 First, compile the project:
 ```